"Wholeness" Submissions will open June 1-July 1.

 • Photos can be new work (taken for this issue), or from your archives.

-• When human subjects are featured, please ensure that they reflect the DOP dress guidelines (see below).
+• When human subjects are featured, either use close ups or please ensure that the main subjects follow the DOP dress guidelines (see below).

 • It is the photographer’s responsibility to obtain permission from people featured in the photos before submitting photos for consideration.